 Simple Reactive Load Attenuator

 Much like the basic PI attenuator use a PI attenuator calculator to work out resistor values based on impedance and attenuation requirements.
 The following diagram shows an air coil attenuator of 0.9mH (DC resistance of around 0.2Ω) placed in parallel with the input.
 The inductor will present a reactive load to the amplifier and as a result at higher frequencies the impedance will increase (much like the speaker behaviour).
-The input resitor to ground has been amended to 9.8Ω to accommodate the inductor 0.2Ω DC resistance
+The input resistor to ground has been amended to 9.8Ω to accommodate the inductor 0.2Ω DC resistance